Jurisdiction of Punjab Transport Company extended

 This notification is made under the Provincial Motor Vehicles Ordinance 1965, he added.

-Earlier, Punjab Transport Company was only looking after Urban Transport Company's facilities in City.
+Earlier, the Punjab Transport Company was only looking after Urban Transport Company’s facilities in Lahore.

-LAHORE : Punjab University has awarded five PhD degrees to scholars.
-The PhD degrees were awarded to Sohaib Afzaal, in...

-LAHORE : Chief Secretary Abdullah Khan Sumbal on Wednesday directed the authorities to complete the security and other...

 Comments